Skip to main content

 spec:

-# Reference ComponentType as workloadType/name
+# Reference ComponentType with kind and name

-componentType: deployment/web-service
+componentType:

 # Set ComponentType parameters